Syncinus/ReactionCats/Reaction Cats Beta 3/Game Stuff/Legendary Stuff/Emerald Energy.md

 Effects:

-Gives You 1 Of All Your Charges And
+Gives You 50#

 1 Extra Core Slot At The Start Of The Game,

-Every Turn You Get 1 Random Charge For Free.
+At The End Of The Game,